andr3w6826/power-outage-analysis/README.md

 - **Number of Outages Over Time**:

     Key Observations:
-    - The number of outages generally increased from 2000 - 2011 and spiked in 2011, reaching over 250 recorded outages
+    - The number of outages generally increased from 2000 - 2011 and spiked in 2011, reaching over 250 recorded outages.
     - After 2011, there was a sharp decline, suggesting possible improvements to infrastructure, policy changes, etc.

 <iframe